Quick Answer

 Student Visa$502 yearsUniversity enrollmentFull-time students

-The digital nomad V visa ($51 one-time) is cheapest and most popular.
-Requires proof of $2,000/month income (job contract, freelance invoices, or bank statements).
-Renewable for another 2 years; effectively 4-year visa.
-Pensioner visa requires $1,350/month passive income (pension, investment returns, rental income), making it ideal for retirees.
-Investor visa ($42,000) grants immediate residence for business owners; requires Colombian business registration.
+The digital nomad V visa ($51) is cheapest and most popular, requiring $2,000/month income proof.
+Renewable for another 2 years (effectively 4-year visa).
+Pensioner visa requires $1,350/month passive income, ideal for retirees.
+Investor visa ($42,000) grants immediate residence for business owners.

 Do Expats in Colombia Pay Taxes on Foreign Income?